German defence minister calls Red Sea mission 'important signal'

 "Germany cannot stand on the sidelines and do nothing," he said.

+The defence minister did not rule out a direct attack by the Houthi on the German frigate.
+At the same time, he emphasized that this was a defensive operation.
+"We are only travelling with the frigate to fend off attacks with drones, missiles, whatever on the ships passing through here."

-Pistorius will be on the Greek island of Crete on Tuesday, where he is visiting the 240 or so soldiers on board the Hessen frigate.
+Pistorius travelled to Crete on Tuesday to visit the 240 or so soldiers on board the Hessen frigate.

 The warship is currently making a stopover there on its way from the German port of Wilhelmshaven to the theatre of operations.
-If the Bundestag approves the mission on Friday as expected, the frigate will sail into the Red Sea from the Egyptian Suez Canal immediately afterwards.
+If parliament approves the mission on Friday as expected, the frigate will sail into the Red Sea from the Egyptian Suez Canal immediately afterwards.